hmito/esj73web/faq_en.md

 ### I was not able to register my abstract by the deadline.
 Will my presentation be canceled?

 No, you can give your presentation even if you miss the abstract submission deadline.
 However, your abstract will be left blank.

+Please note that even if the abstract cannot be registered, the presentation will be treated as a presentation with abstract submission.

 ### Do forum speakers need to register their abstracts?